-...Mine isn’t special or different than any others.
+...Mine isn’t unique or different in any way.
 One day I was a 46-year-old woman, wife, mother and dog owner.
 I answered to all of these.
-I happily put my fashion career on hold to raise our daughter in New York.
+I happily put my fashion career on hold to raise my daughter in New York.
 Life was challenging, busy and beautiful.

-I had no idea how normal it all was until I was diagnosed with breast cancer.
+It hadn’t occurred to me how normal it all was until I was diagnosed with breast cancer.
 That day will always stay with me – the poking, the probing, the jabbing - the fear.
 I went home with the words “prepare for the worst” ringing in my ears.
 I remember sitting in Central Park on a bench late that afternoon with the realization that life, as I knew it, had forever changed.

 Welcome to GEEG...created from a need, a want and a wish.

-A lifestyle brand offering ALL THINGS COOL, NOT CLINICAL…accessories, gifts and things-we-love.
+A lifestyle brand offering ALL THINGS COOL, NOT CLINICAL…accessories, items and things-we-love.
 We make things matter by giving back and help to make a difference for others, however big…however small.
 We look forward to seeing our partnerships and collaborations grow, increase our give and expand our collection in every direction we possibly can.

 ~ GINA de GIVENCHY